dsp-jetpack/JetPack/doc/deployment_guide.md

 ## Before You Begin

-> Note: This guide assumes that you have racked the servers and networking hardware, and completed power and network cabling, as per the *Dell EMC Ready Architecture_for_Red_Hat OpenStack Platform Reference Guide – Version 13.*
+> Note: This guide assumes that you have racked the servers and networking hardware, and completed power and network cabling, as per the *Dell EMC Ready Architecture_for_Red_Hat OpenStack Platform Architecture Guide – Version 13.*

 The high-level steps required to install the Dell EMC Ready Architecture for Red Hat OpenStack Platform v13 using the automated installation procedures include:

 1. Ensuring that your environment meets the [Prerequisites](#Prerequisites)
-2. Ensuring that the [Dependencies](#Dependencies) on are met.
+2. Ensuring that the [Dependencies](#Dependencies) are met.
 3.  *Determining Pool IDs*.
 4. [Downloading and Extracting Automation Files]("https://github.com/dsp-jetpack/JetPack/").
 5. [Preparing the Solution Admin Host Deployment](#Preparing-the-Solution-Admin-Host-Deployment).